Download our MM admissions process (pdf) checklist, and visit the Graduate Division website for complete admissions & application information.

 Specialized educational offerings: The PDST resources will be used to provide the professionally-oriented curricula designed for our M.M. students, including the integrative “capstone” team project and local and global trips in the Summer semester.
-In addition to our ladder-rank faculty, qualified leaders from industry will serve as advisors and lecturers for both breadth and capstone courses.
+In addition to our ladder-rank faculty, qualified leaders from industry will serve as advisors and lecturers for both breadth courses and the summer capstone project course.

 Specialized student services: As with comparable top professional programs, our M.M. students will receive tailored, high quality career placement, student cohort development, and high-impact professional and networking services.

 Student financial aid: As per Regent’s policy, we will use 33% of the PDST funds for student financial aid.
 This aid will allow us to attract the most talented students and assist those who would otherwise be unable to attend.